 Best management practices help minimize the potential for fungicide resistance and include cultural practices, planting disease-tolerant hybrids and applying fungicides with multiple modes of action.

 Before planting, a field’s specific disease history should be taken into account and then matched with a resistant soybean variety.
 For example disease-tolerant seed traits, specific to soybean growers, can be found in Credenz® soybean seed.
-Credenz can provide built-in protection against stem canker, frogeye leaf spot, Phytophthora root rot and SDS, plus multiple herbicide-tolerant traits and nematode control.
+Select Credenz varieties that can provide built-in protection against stem canker, frogeye leaf spot, Phytophthora root rot and SDS.
 When followed by timely fungicide applications, Credenz soybeans are best protected against yield-robbing diseases.

-In soybeans, the ideal time to first apply Stratego YLD is prior to disease development, or at beginning pod (R3), with applications repeated as necessary.
-Disease-susceptible cultivars and seed soybeans are most likely to benefit from a Stratego YLD application.
+In soybeans, the typical time to first apply Delaro is prior to the development of most foliar diseases, between R2 and R5, with applications repeated as necessary.
+Disease-susceptible cultivars and seed soybeans are most likely to benefit from a Delaro application.
 For cost efficiency, fungicides can be tankmixed with insecticides and applied in the same trip across the field.

 Before purchasing seed, selecting a seed treatment or applying any fungicide, please read the entire label for the best possible results and to confirm that the product is effective on the disease you need to control.
 Every product is not suitable for every situation, and correct application technique will ensure the best results.